pablotcarreira/DjangoExtDirect/README.md

 ```

 In the client you can use the error message to display messages to the user, in the example I log to the
-console, but you can open a window, or pop a toast with the error:
+console, but you can open a window, or pop up a toast with the error:

 ```javascript
 ClassToOrganizeCode.a_staticmethod({property1: 10, property2: 20},